Natfan/work/btec/14/2/writeup.md

 Selection is important to this program as without it, the Administrator cannot specify which user they would like to freeze, meaning that the program would be completely useless without it.

 ### Loops
 Loops are also very important for the "\*" feature, which freezes all players on the server.
-This may be useful if there are some severe bugs that would affect the entire player base, so they are being frozen for thier own safety.
+This may be useful if there are some severe bugs that would affect the entire player base, so they are being frozen for their own safety.
 This feature request a loop to go through all the online players on the server and add them all to the ArrayList of frozen players.

 ### Event Handlers
 Event Handlers are used to prevent frozen players from moving, interacting with their environment, interacting with other players, typing commands or talking in chat, amongst other things.
 This is extremely useful and should be considered one of the core features of the system.